dhis2/training-docs/content/android/tg_metadata.md

 > NB: When you are registering a person, select the date they are first seen as ~ 2 years back.
 Their date of birth and the date of the first event can all be the same as the date they are first seen.
 This will allow you to demonstrate the various program rules associated with the vaccination sechedule.

 ![imm-reg](images/metadata/imm_registration.png)

-Note that there are 2 fields, Child Photo and Parent Signature, that are not really meant for use on the web.
-These will be explained further when showing the program on an android device.

 Enter the details of a person and register them.
 Ensure their DOB is the same as the date they are first seen (~ 2 years back)